-ESL136

-BRIDGE TO ACADEMIC ORAL COMMUNICATION
+ESL136 BRIDGE TO ACADEMIC ORAL COMMUNICATION

-Prerequisite: ESL 126 with a "P" grade or assessment recommendation for ESL 136
+3 Units Lecture 3 hours Prerequisite: ESL 126 with a "P" grade or assessment recommendation for ESL 136

 This high-advanced ESL course focuses on the expansion of oral communication skills in academic and professional settings.
 Students listen and respond to lectures, presentations, and discussions on advanced academic, literary, and professional topics.
-Course emphasis ison critical discussion, strengthening of comprehension and fluency, evaluation of presented ideas, analysis of bias, expanding effective not taking strategies, and vocabulary enrichment.
+Course emphasis is on critical discussion, strengthening of comprehension and fluency, evaluation of presented ideas, analysis of bias, expanding effective not taking strategies, and vocabulary enrichment.
 Designed to prepare students for degree applicable courses.
 Grades: P/NP.
 Non Degree Applicable.